 - Teachers will have the option to complete St. Vrain developed training approved by CDE.

 - Training program from the CDE Advisory List of Professional Development – CDE Info Link

 - Teachers can successfully complete a training program included on the CDE Advisory List of Professional Development that has been designed to meet this requirement.

 How can I complete the St. Vrain K-3 Evidence-Based Reading Training?

 Our Curriculum Department has incorporated the St. Vrain CDE approved K-3 Evidence-Based Reading modules into our core literacy curricula (ReadyGEN and Fundations) training and will continue to do so for all new teacher hires and anyone else who requires it.
-Charter schools and LaunchED have also provided mandatory training for their teachers in alignment to their core curriculum and will continue to do so for any new teacher hires and others who need it.
+Charter schools have also provided mandatory training for their teachers in alignment to their core curriculum and will continue to do so for any new teacher hires and others who need it.